Skip to main content

 Propylene glycol is also used as moisturizer in cosmetic products and as a dispersant in fragrances.
 There are many other food and industrial uses for propylene glycol.
 As a food additive, propylene glycol is on the U.S. Food and Drug Administration (FDA) generally regarded as safe list (not to be confused with ethylene glycol, which is extremely toxic if ingested).
 According the FDA, as a food additive, propylene glycol is metabolized in the body and is used as a normal carbohydrate source.
 Long-term use and substantial quantities of propylene glycol (up to five percent of the total food intake) can be consumed without causing toxicity.
 There is no evidence in the available information on propylene glycol that demonstrates, or suggests a hazard to the public when they are used at levels that are now current or might reasonably be expected in the future.[3][4]

-List of medications using Propylene Glycol
+Some examples of medications containing Propylene Glycol

 References